ajinkyabodade/AngularJs-Notes/README.md

 	$scope.name=myService.getname();
 	});
 ```
-//In view simply write {{name}}
+In view simply write {{name}}

-//In this way you can access the service in the view through controller
+In this way you can access the service in the view through controller

-###Inbuilt Services in AngularJs:-
+###Inbuilt Services in AngularJs:

 -Timeout Service:-